 Embassy or Consulate of Poland for up-to-date information.

-If you are staying in Poland for longer than 14 days, you must register your place of residence within four days of arrival.
+If you're staying in Poland for longer than 14 days, you must register your place of residence within four days of arrival.
 Registration is usually completed as a part of hotel check-in procedure.
-If you're staying in private accommodation, you must register with the local registration office.
+If staying in private accommodation, you must register with the local registration office.
 Proof of registration is required when applying for a visa extension.

 Ensure your passport is valid for at least six months from the date you intend to return to Australia.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.